Gladei & Partners > Chisinau, Moldova > Firm Profile

 Gladei & Partners > Firm Profile

-Areas of practice: Debt and equity finance: structuring and documenting cross-border and local financings, syndicated/club loans, acquisition finance, convertible loans, shareholder loans, secured finance, debt restructuring, assignment and set-off.
+Debt and equity finance: structuring and documenting cross-border and local financings, syndicated/club loans, acquisition finance, convertible loans, shareholder loans, MBOs, secured finance, debt restructuring, assignment and set-off.

-M&A/capital markets: legal due diligence, transactions with financial instruments (on or outside the regulated market), public offerings, acquisition financing, merger control/competition clearance, transaction notification/registration and public disclosures.
+M&A/capital markets: legal due diligence (including clean team LDD), transactions with financial instruments (on or outside the regulated market), public offerings, acquisition financing, merger control/competition clearance, transaction notification/registration and public disclosures.

 Commercial contracts: international commerce, online commerce, distribution and transportation; management, consultancy and project management contracts, joint ventures, partnerships and other business contracts.

 Corporate and regulatory compliance: business set-up, licensing and authorisation, reorganisation and liquidation, corporate affairs and corporate governance, regulatory compliance, environmental, PDP and AML/TF compliance, competition clearance, investment and shareholder agreements, safe share transfers, internal contracts (employment, management, service provisions, copyrights, etc).

 Energy and natural resources: market access, renewable energy projects (including government support and off-take agreements), energy generation, distribution, transmission and supply certification, licensing and environmental protection.

-Infrastructure and PPP: local presence, public tenders, concession of public assets and services, drafting and negotiating PPP and concession agreements and tax regime.
+Infrastructure and PPP: local set up, public tenders, concession of public assets and services, drafting and negotiating PPP and concession agreements and tax regime.

 Real estate and construction: legal due diligence, acquisition structuring, urbanism and planning documentation, property development, asset management, general contracting and works agreements (including FIDIC-based), construction authorisations and permits and real estate leasing.

 Litigation and arbitration: commercial debt collection, insolvency proceedings, shareholder lawsuits, employment and management disputes; IP, royalty and tax disputes; administrative proceedings, white-collar crimes, international commercial arbitration, out-of-court settlements, enforcement of foreign court judgments and arbitral awards.

 ICT and media: audiovisual licences and permits, technology transfer and licensing contracts, outsourcing and network access agreements, TV channel distribution, data protection and privacy, e-commerce, representation before governmental agencies, infrastructure, project and equipment finance.

 Pharmaceutical and healthcare: importation, packaging and labeling, regulatory approvals, medicine advertisement, private hospital foundation and operation.